victorronaldopasaribu/website/content/authors/adhitnugrah/_index.md

 After graduated, he join Telkomsel Palembang as Web Programmer (outsource) over one year.

 He is currently working in BPJS Ketenagakerjaan, Jakarta as Web Programmer.

+In creating websites he can use PHP, CodeIgniter, Node.js, Express.js.
+Now he is learning vue js.